linuxserver/docker-mods/README.md

 * Zero cost hosting and build pipelines for these modifications leveraging GitHub Container Registry and Dockerhub
 * Full custom configuration management layers for hooking containers into each other using environment variables contained in a compose file

-It is important to note to end users of this system that there are not only extreme security implications to consuming files from souces outside of our control, but by leveraging community Mods you essentially lose direct support from the core LinuxServer team.
+It is important to note to end users of this system that there are not only extreme security implications to consuming files from sources outside of our control, but by leveraging community Mods you essentially lose direct support from the core LinuxServer team.
 Our first and foremost troubleshooting step will be to remove the `DOCKER_MODS` environment variable when running into issues and replace the container with a clean LSIO one.

 Again, when pulling in logic from external sources practice caution and trust the sources/community you get them from.